-If the Borrower fails to make a payment, our Servicing team reaches out via email.
+If the Borrower fails to make a payment, a REC's Servicing team reaches out via email.
 The borrower is informed that, after a short grace period, a late fee will be charged.
 Follow-up communications are pursued by Servicing for the next several weeks.

 - Taking additional collateral in exchange for accruing interest

 - Short sales

 Sometimes the best option for the property involves foreclosure.
 If so, all pertinent information is referred to a special servicer that can process foreclosures in all 50 states.
 The foreclosure process generally begins with a series of hearings and ends with the sale of the property.

 For vacant properties, a site inspection is conducted to determine whether the property should be repaired or sold as-is.
 Vacant properties can typically be put on the market 30 to 60 days after they are foreclosed; there is usually some clean-up required, and a broker must be hired.